 You can also find Koke State Park on Kauai which boasts over 4,000 acres of forest and countless hiking trails.
 Kilohana Plantation is another cool spot to see an actual working farm.
 Try some rum samples and explore the restored home and enjoy lunch at the restaurant on site.

-If you’re looking for some great hikes, Kauai has you covered.
-The Napali Coast has many hikes, including a 22 mile famous route, but you can also find plenty of easier hikes.
+And if you’re looking for some epic hikes, Kauai is an arguably better hiking destination than Maui.
+The Napali Coast in particular has many hikes, including a 22-mile famous route, but you can also find plenty of easier hikes too.

-A benefit to Kauai is that you can hike through lush jungle no matter where you are based on the island.
+Another benefit to Kauai is that you can hike in lush jungle no matter where you are based on the island.
 In contrast most resorts in Maui tend to be on the dryer side of the island, so access to waterfall or jungle hikes will require more of a drive and research.

 Wherever you choose to vacation, Kauai or Maui, you really can’t go wrong.
 You’ll end up on a gorgeous island with picturesque views all around, sparkling ocean and soft sand, and plenty of adventures no matter where you look.